NextGenX02/iptv-jp/README.md

 # THIS IS A RELAY VERSION (Not Official / Fans relay)
 ## Note:
 * This playlist use source from the original repo and other source and relay/restream it back to my server to improve the connectivity.<br>
-* I make a web player because not all player is allow to use the relay (due to player constanly request the content for thumbnail)<br>
+* I make a web player because not all player is allow to use the relay (due to player constanly request the content for thumbnail and you help me to reduce server load too since the web version use P2P technology by default)<br>
 [Click here](https://zhx-player.shiku.cloud/) to go to the web player
 * If somehow the server responds with 404 that's mean the source its down!,Please wait until the source is back online.
 * This playlist have 2 server (HK and SG) so you can switch to one that work in case one of those is down.